eddiethedean/lavendertown/README.md

 - 🔄 **Dataset Comparison** - Detect schema and distribution drift between datasets
 - ⚙️ **Custom Rules** - Create and manage custom data quality rules via UI
 - 🚀 **High Performance** - Optimized for datasets up to millions of rows
+- 🛠️ **CLI Tool** - Batch processing and automation from the command line
+- 🔗 **Ecosystem Integration** - Export rules to Pandera and Great Expectations

 ## 📦 Installation